Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/handout.md

 - the optional theory-based sequence of symbols
 - the spatial composition of the written sign

-That is what makes written sign text both spatially faithful and computationally durable.
+That is what makes written sign text both faithful to the writing and usable in software.